oracle/ojdbc-extensions/ojdbc-provider-hashicorp/README.md

 ### HCP Vault Secrets

-Authentication for the **HCP Vault Secrets** uses the OAuth 2.0 Client Credentials flow.
+Authentication for **HCP Vault Secrets** supports two methods:

+1. **OAuth 2.0 Client Credentials Flow**
-The `CLIENT_ID` and `CLIENT_SECRET` are used to obtain a Bearer token for authentication, the Bearer token is then used for making API calls to retrieve secrets from HCP Vault Secrets.
+    - Uses `HCP_CLIENT_ID` and `HCP_CLIENT_SECRET` to obtain a Bearer token for authentication.
+    - The token is then used to retrieve secrets from HCP Vault Secrets API.

-Once authenticated, the secrets can be retrieved using the HashiCorp Vault API.
+2. **Credentials File Authentication**
+    - Uses a JSON file (`creds-cache.json`) containing authentication credentials (`access_token`, `refresh_token`, and `access_token_expiry`).    - If the access token is expired, it is automatically refreshed using the stored refresh token.
+    - If the access token is expired, it is **automatically refreshed** using the stored refresh token.
+    - This method allows authentication **without requiring direct API credentials**.

-The generated token is cached and reused until it expires, minimizing API calls to the HCP Vault Secrets.
+The generated token is cached and reused until it expires, minimizing API calls to HCP Vault Secrets.

 Secrets can be retrieved from the following API endpoint:
 `https://api.cloud.hashicorp.com/secrets/2023-11-28/organizations/$HCP_ORG_ID/projects/$HCP_PROJECT_ID/apps/$APP_NAME/secrets`

 For more information, visit the official HashiCorp Vault documentation: [HCP Vault Secrets](https://developer.hashicorp.com/hcp/tutorials/get-started-hcp-vault-secrets/hcp-vault-secrets-retrieve-secret).

+#### OAuth 2.0 Client Credentials Flow

+This method uses OAuth 2.0 **client credentials** to obtain a **Bearer token**, which is required for authentication.
 The provider searches for the following parameters:

 <table>